theharshkonda/aws-etl-pipeline-apache-spark/README.md

-# 🚀 End-to-End ETL Pipeline with Spark, AWS Glue, S3, and Athena
+# 🚀 End-to-End ETL Pipeline with aws, AWS Glue, S3, and Athena

 This project demonstrates how to build a **scalable ETL (Extract, Transform, Load)** pipeline using **AWS Glue**, **S3**, **Glue Data Catalog**, and **Amazon Athena**.
 The pipeline ingests raw data from S3, transforms it via a Glue job, and outputs it in optimized **Parquet format** for fast querying.